spyderbat/spyctl/README.md

 Now that we have an initial baseline its probably best to let the system run for a time.
 Spyderbat will continue to automatically build and update fingerprints for your deployed Linux services and containers.

 After some time passes you may want to verify that the latest fingerprints haven't deviated from the baseline.
-To do this, use the following command:
+To do this, issue the following command:
 ```
 spyctl diff --baseline my_application_image_baseline --latest
 ```